 Ambulances | 28% | 12% |

 The Central Board of Indirect Taxes and Customs has extended the basic customs duty and integrated goods and service tax exemptions for export oriented units, by a year till March 31, 2022.
 The Board also made it mandatory for a GST taxpayer having turnover of more than Rs 5 crore in the preceding financial year,to furnish 6 digits HSN Code on invoices issued for supplies.
-Please refer to the notification here.

 On the basis of feedback received from our members, USISPF had last week requested the GOI to defer implementation of Dynamic Quick Response (QR) Code on B2C invoices and compliance of Notification No. 14/2020- C.T. dated March 21, 2020.
 We are glad that our recommendations are accepted and CBIC has notified a waiver of penalty for non-compliance of capturing QR code till June 30.